iqm-finland/KQCircuits/docs/user_guide/simulation/simulation_scripts.rst

 After the execution, the output files are written to a folder in the KQCircuits ``tmp`` directory.

 The ``export_ansys`` function produces files and scripts needed to run Ansys simulations.
-It calls internally the following functions:

-* :func:`~kqcircuits.simulations.export.ansys.ansys_export.copy_ansys_scripts_to_directory`, which copies the folder
-  :git_url:`scripts/simulations/ansys/ <klayout_package/python/scripts/simulations/ansys>` into the simulation
+First, it copies the folders :git_url:`scripts/simulations/ansys/ <klayout_package/python/scripts/simulations/ansys>` and :git_url:`scripts/simulations/post_process/ <klayout_package/python/scripts/simulations/post_process>` into the simulation
 directory.
-The folder contains needed IronPython scripts to run simulations in Ansys Electronics Desktop.
+The first folder contains needed IronPython scripts to run simulations in Ansys Electronics Desktop and the second includes post processing scripts that can be run after the simulations.
-* :func:`~kqcircuits.simulations.export.ansys.ansys_export.export_ansys_json`, which exports x-y-shapes as GDSII file and other meta-data in json format for each simulation.
+Then it exports x-y-shapes as GDSII file and other meta-data in json format for each simulation.
-* :func:`~kqcircuits.simulations.export.ansys.ansys_export.export_ansys_bat`, which creates a batch file for running all simulations in series.
+Finally, it creates a batch file for running all simulations in series.

 The simulations can be run by executing the ``simulation.bat`` script file.